AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 You can activate audiences in a Luma storefront or [headless](#headless-support) storefront.
 In a Luma storefront, audience information (segment membership) is stored in a cookie on the Commerce side.
 In a headless storefront, audience information is passed in the GraphQL API header as a parameter named: `aep-segments-membership`.

-## Storefront implementation
+## Implementation

 The following tasks apply to both Luma and headless storefront implementations.
 To activate audiences in Adobe Commerce, you must:

 - [Install Adobe Commerce on cloud infrastructure, version 2.4.4 or higher](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/overview.html)
-- [Activate](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/personalization/adobe-commerce.html) Adobe Commerce as a destination in Experience Platform
+- [Activate](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/personalization/adobe-commerce.html) Adobe Commerce as a destination in Real-Time CDP
 - [Install](#install-the-extension) the [!DNL Audience Activation] extension in the Admin
 - [Configure](#configure-the-extension) the [!DNL Audience Activation] extension in the Admin